 Whether you are trying to find your first job out of college, are looking for a new position after many years, or just want to polish your résumé, our chapter’s career resources page aims to assist you with your career development in the nation’s capital:

 CU’s Career Services office offers a bevy of resources for alumni, including, but not limited to online career-related webinars and teleclasses, career counseling, and tips for résumés, cover letters, and interviews.

 LinkedIn is a great tool for advertising your work experience and skills, managing professional contacts, and learning about potential job opportunities.
-Be sure to join the University of Colorado Boulder Alumni group page on LinkedIn, which features a wealth of general career advice and discussions, as well as our Washington DC Chapter Alumni group page for local news and connections.
+Be sure to join the University of Colorado Boulder Alumni LinkedIn group page on LinkedIn, which features a wealth of general career advice and discussions, as well as our Forever Buffs Washington D.C.
+LinkedIn group page for local news and connections.

 If you are searching for a job in the federal government, USAJobs is the official website for listing job opportunities with federal agencies.
 Additionally, the USAJobs Resource Center provides information on types of federal employment, employment eligibility, and tips for applicants.
 Are you still in school or did you graduate within the last two years?
 Learn about internships, fellowships, and special hiring opportunities through the Pathways program for students and recent grads.